 - 1. Select three examples of effective character formatting in magazine advertisements, articles, or other publications.
-Describe why you think the character formatting was particularly effective. - Using a large font size, key Fonts & styles 10 times on 10 separate lines (you can use the Repeat Typing command).
-Use a different font for each line.
+Describe why you think the character formatting was particularly effective for each example. - 2.
+Using a large font size, key Fonts & styles 10 times on 10 separate lines.
+(You can use the Repeat Typing command.)
+Apply a different font to each line.
 Describe the differences you see among the fonts.